-First reads the external tag from Stream and determines the corresponding internal tag (by calling S'Tag_Read(Stream, S'Tag) which might raise Tag_Error) and then dispatches to the subprogram denoted by the Input attribute of the specific type identified by the internal tag; converts that result to S'Class and returns it.
+First reads the external tag from Stream and determines the corresponding internal tag (by calling Tags.Descendant_Tag(String'Input(Stream), S'Tag) which might raise Tag_Error -- see 3.9) and then dispatches to the subprogram denoted by the Input attribute of the specific type identified by the internal tag; returns that result.
+If the specific type identified by the internal tag is not covered by T'Class or is abstract, Constraint_Error is raised.